 of plasminogen activator inhibitor type-1 through the inhibition of the

 transcription factor early growth response (Egr)-1 gene product that has been

 closely linked with insulin resistance and obesity.
-Fifth, it has been reported
+5) Curcumin has been reported

 to mimic most antidiabetic drugs in that it activates PPAR-γ in hepatic stellate

 cells.
-Sixth, this nutraceutical has been shown to downregulate activation of
+6) Curcumin has been shown to downregulate activation of

 c-Jun NH2 terminal kinase.
-Seventh, Curcumin has been shown to inhibit the Wnt/β-catenin
+7) Curcumin has been shown to inhibit the Wnt/β-catenin

 pathway, which is closely linked to obesity.
 Later studies have indicated that

 Curcumin inhibits Wnt pathway signaling through downregulation of the